 Northern Fire Management Services, LLC ("NFMS, LLC") is considered to be a VIE, as it lacks sufficient equity and is consolidated in the Company's financial statements.
-For the three months ended March 31, 2022, Mountain Air, LLC ("MA, LLC") is considered to be a VIE, as it lacks sufficient equity and is consolidated in the Company's financial statements.
-For the three months ended March 31, 2023 and 2022 and the year ended December 31, 2022, NFMS, LLC held immaterial assets and liabilities in its financial statements.
-For the three months ended March 31, 2023 and 2022 and the year ended December 31, 2022, the following entities were considered to be VIEs but were not consolidated in the unaudited condensed consolidated financial statements due to the lack of the power criterion or the losses/benefits criterion: AE Côte-Nord Canada ("Côte-Nord") and Ensyn BioEnergy Canada, Inc ("EBC").
+For the three and six months ended June 30, 2022, Mountain Air, LLC ("MA, LLC") was considered to be a VIE, as it lacked sufficient equity and is consolidated in the Company's financial statements.
+For the three and six months ended June 30, 2023 and 2022 and the year ended December 31, 2022, NFMS, LLC held immaterial assets and liabilities in its financial statements.
+For the three and six months ended June 30, 2023 and 2022 and the year ended December 31, 2022, the following entities were considered to be VIEs but were not consolidated in the unaudited condensed consolidated financial statements due to the lack of the power criterion or the losses/benefits criterion: AE Côte-Nord Canada ("Côte-Nord") and Ensyn BioEnergy Canada, Inc.

 Northern Fire Management Services, LLC: The Company assisted in designing and organizing NFMS, LLC with a business purpose of employing Canadian aviation professionals for the Company.
 A master services agreement exists between NFMS, LLC, the Company, and Bridger Air Tanker, LLC, a wholly owned subsidiary of the Company, to transfer all annual expenses incurred to the Company in exchange for the Canadian employees to support the Company's water scooper aircraft.
-NFMS, LLC is 50% owned by a Canadian citizen, and 50% owned by Bridger Aerospace Group, LLC ("BAG, LLC").
+NFMS, LLC is 50% owned by a Canadian citizen, and 50% owned by Bridger Aerospace Group, LLC.
 The Company is responsible for the decisions related to all of NFMS, LLC's expenditures, which solely relates to payroll.
 Based on these facts, it was determined that the Company is the primary beneficiary of NFMS, LLC.
 Therefore, NFMS, LLC has been consolidated by the Company.
 All intercompany expenses associated with NFMS, LLC and its service agreement have been eliminated in consolidation.